Approx. 75% of global metallic silver production is a by-product of mining ores of other metals.

 Usually, participants in the silver market make use of London Bullion Market Association quotations when setting the price for silver in physical transactions, after adjusting for current market conditions.

-Silver in the form of bars is registered under the brand KGHM HG and has a registered certificate on the New York Mercantile Exchange (NYMEX) as well as Good Delivery certificates issued by the London Bullion Market Association.
+Silver in the form of bars is registered under the brand KGHM HG and has a registered certificate on the New York Mercantile Exchange (COMEX) as well as Good Delivery certificates issued by the London Bullion Market Association.

 Silver is supplied in the form of grains to the photographic, jewellery and metals industries, which produce alloys containing silver.
 Silver in the form of bars (ingots) is mainly purchased by financial institutions.